DagaVedant/Fact-Finder-Slack-Bot/README.md

 ```

 ## How It Works
 Almanac Bot is built with Node.js and Slack Bolt in Socket Mode.
-This lets it connect straight to Slack without needing a public server or something like ngrok, which makes development a lot easier.

 The biggest challenge while building it was getting the bot to respond quickly and reliably.
-Earlier versions used a bunch of different APIs, which sometimes caused delays or timeouts.
-To fix that I cut some of the features down and put each API request in its own error-handling block.
-That way if one API fails, the bot still sends the rest of the digest instead of crashing.
+The first version that I made was using like 4 different APIs or something, and that just caused errors, timeouts, and delays, and like was a pain to deal with.
+So I just removed some of the features, and made each API run by itself, so if one fails, the others still work and it can still reply to the message.

 ## Tech Stack
 * Node.js